 Over to you

-There are many tags to choose from and we’ve provided a snapshot of the most important ones to kickstart your SEO.
-Use them on all your campaigns – it will help both search engines and search users discover your amazing content.
+We’ve provided a snapshot of the most important tags to help kick-start your SEO.
+Select the best ones and use them for all your campaigns.
+It will help both search engines and search users discover your amazing content.

-This is your chance to show off your amazing content in search results.
+This is your chance to show off your content expertise in search results.
 Let the searcher see that your content is the best answer to their search query.
-Do so and you’ll get the “click through” over the other search results.
+Do so and you’ll get the “click through” over competitor search results.
 More clicks, more visitor traffic and a Solid Win!

 - A well crafted Title Tag can improve your search engine rankings.